|1. Description - |

-- Employ proper warm-up, cool-down and modifications/variations as needed to meet individual needs.
+- Employ proper warm-up, cool-down and plan modifications/variations as needed to meet individual needs.

 - Increase strength levels and muscle endurance.

-- Recognize the components of health related fitness and the benefits of muscular strength, endurance and power (sports related fitness).
+- Recognize and explain the components of health related fitness and the benefits of muscular strength, endurance and power (sports related fitness).

-- Set reasonable fitness goals and design a plan to achieve fitness goals.
+- Set reasonable fitness goals at the intermediate level and design a plan to achieve fitness goals.